ufcg-lsd/AWSome-Savings/README.md

 With a compiled binary, it's possible to run the optimization with:

 ```
-./build/opt.elf {path of on_demand_config} {path of savings_plan_config} {path of demand}
+./build/opt {path of on_demand_config} {path of savings_plan_config} {path of demand}
 ```

 For example, with the example files:
 ```
-./build/opt.elf data/on_demand_config.csv data/savings_plan_config.csv data/total_demand.csv
+./build/opt data/on_demand_config.csv data/savings_plan_config.csv data/total_demand.csv
 ```

-> As a fourth optional parameter, is possible to add the path to the directory for saving the results.
-The current directory is the default (don't add the `/` to the end of the directory name)
+> As a fourth optional parameter, you can specify the path to the directory for saving the results.
+When using Docker commands like `make dopt`, results are saved to the `logs/output/` directory by default.

 #### Container